On finite-dimensional copointed Hopf algebras over dihedral groups: Copointed Hopf algebras over dihedral groups

 \subsection{Acknowledgments}

-G. A. G. wants to thank N. Andruskiewitsch, I. Angiono and A. Garc\'ia Iglesias for interesting conversations.
+We thank N. Andruskiewitsch, I. Angiono and A. Garc\'ia Iglesias for interesting conversations.
 Research of this paper was done during mutual visits of the authors to the Math.
 Department at Saint Mary's University (Canada), the Math.
 Department at Universidad Nacional de La Plata, and FaMAF at Universidad Nacional de C\'ordoba (Argentina).
-They thank the people of these departments for the warm hospitality.
+We thank the people of these departments for the warm hospitality.
+We also wish to thank the referee for the careful reading of the paper and the detailed suggestions that helped us to improve the exposition.